Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy

-Interestingly, below log$(L_\mathrm{bol}/\mathrm{[erg/s]})\sim44$, we find that the contribution from disk-corona mode exceeds that from Quasar mode accretion, indicating high rates of Radio mode accretion that activate the disk-corona mode of AGN activity.
-The {saturation luminosity (the luminosity at which the corresponding contribution from disk-corona/Quasar mode reaches $\sim100\%$ in the last panel of Figure.\,\ref{fig:LF_bol})} is higher in Quasar mode accretion (log$(L_\mathrm{bol}/\mathrm{[erg/s]})\sim46$) compared to disk-corona mode.
-A stronger redshift dependence is also observed in Quasar mode accretion than in disk-corona mode between (log$(L_\mathrm{bol}/\mathrm{[erg/s]})\sim41.5$ and log$(L_\mathrm{bol}/\mathrm{[erg/s]})\sim44$.
+Interestingly, below $\log(L_\mathrm{bol}/\mathrm{[erg\,s^{-1}]})\approx44$, the contribution from disk-corona mode exceeds that from quasar-mode accretion, indicating high rates of radio-mode accretion that activate the disk-corona mode of AGN activity.
+The saturation luminosity (the luminosity at which the corresponding contribution from disk-corona/quasar-mode reaches $\approx100\%$ in the last panel of Fig.\,\ref{fig:LF_bol}) is higher in quasar-mode accretion (log$(L_\mathrm{bol}/\mathrm{[erg\,s^{-1}]})\approx46$) compared to disk-corona mode.
+A stronger redshift dependence is also observed in quasar-mode accretion than in disk-corona mode between $\log(L_\mathrm{bol}/\mathrm{[erg\,s^{-1}]})\approx41.5-44$.